 Find a therapist in Woodland, California that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Woodland to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Woodland to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Woodland, California

-Woodland can be proud of its community compassion and concern for underprivileged citizens.
+Woodland can be proud of its community’s compassion and concern for underprivileged citizens.
 A large number of homeless residents live in abandoned or unsafe buildings or sleep unsheltered outdoors.
 The city government is taking steps to address the issue and divert funds to create permanent housing for those who have nowhere to live.
 Many of these citizens suffer from psychiatric conditions and severe mental illness.

-To assess the need for help, the Yolo County Homeless and Poverty Action Coalition perform an annual count of homeless individuals on a single night in unacceptable, unsafe buildings or living unsheltered in the county.
+To assess the need for help, the Yolo County Homeless and Poverty Action Coalition performs an annual count of homeless individuals on a single night in unacceptable, unsafe buildings or living unsheltered in the county.
 The count qualifies the county to receive Housing and Urban Development assistance.

 Demographics for Woodland Residents

-Poverty, Crime and Divorce Rates
+Poverty, Crime, and Divorce Rates

-Woodland is 87 percent less safe than U.S. cities.
+Woodland is 87% less safe than U.S. cities.
 1 in 32 people living in Woodland are likely to be a victim of a property crime, while 1 in 321 residents may be victims of a violent crime, including robbery, with assault accounting for the highest number of these crimes.
 Crime rates can worsen because of mental illness.

 Challenges to Mental Health Improvement

-Referred to as “Laura’s Law,” Yolo County provides court assisted outpatient treatment called AOT for those who cannot live safely alone without supervision and treatment.
+Referred to as “Laura’s Law,” Yolo County provides court-assisted outpatient treatment called AOT for those who cannot live safely alone without supervision and treatment.
 Many individuals with severe mental illness willingly take part in the service.
 Laura’s Law is California’s adaptation of a highly successful New York program called Kendra’s Law, used to help those who have severe bipolar disorder or live with untreated schizophrenia